 Overall, ongoing THC research shows promising potential for the future of medical cannabis and its applications.
 As scientists and medical professionals delve deeper into this field, there is hope for novel treatments, improved delivery methods, and a better understanding of the therapeutic benefits that THC can provide.

-Conclusion on The History of THC
+Conclusion on the History of THC

 Frequently Asked Questions